-Making the choice about who should be in the delivery room can be hard.
-Mothers, mothers in law?
+Making the choice about who should be in the delivery room with you can be hard.
+Mothers, mothers-in-law?
 Do they get to come?
-This L&D RN will share with you valuable info on usual delivery room etiquette and how to make the tough calls.
+This L&D RN will share with you valuable info on usual delivery room etiquette and how to make tough calls.

-I really believe these types of questions (and others) are best gone through well before delivery day with a high-quality prenatal class.
-I recommend this one.
+It is a good idea to go through these types of questions (and others) well before delivery day.
+In fact, I believe so strongly in getting on the same page as a couple that it is a foundation for my own prenatal class — this one.
 It can really help you make the “tough calls” in advance — together.

-Which, is a skill you’re going to use frequently as parent. 🙂
+Which, is a skill you’re going to use frequently as a parent. 🙂 And yes, we go through this and LOTS of other questions in that class.

-How many poeple can be at a delivery?
+How many people can be at a delivery?

 As long as the room is safe and people are appropriate (and I can tell they will get out of my way should the need arise) I am comfortable with quite a few.

-However, I would check with your delivery hospital to see if they have a policy on it.
+However, I would check with your delivery hospital or birth center to see if they have a hospital policy on it.

-Most hospitals let it be up to the delivering physician and nurse.
+Most hospitals and birth centers let it be up to the delivering health care providers and nurses.

 AND, if your visitors are unsafe/unruly/inappropriate, it doesn’t matter — we can kick them out at any time.